fanteastick/minimalist/about.md

 permalink: /about/
 ---

+Here's some information about the Jekyll template that I used, Minimalist.

 ### Minimalist
 Minimalist is a simple and light weighted [jekyll](http://jekyllrb.com/) theme.
 It focuses on a minimalistic design but still providing all functionality for a personal blog.
 For more information, e.g. how to use it, check out the [repository's](https://github.com/Trybnetic/minimalist) [Readme](https://github.com/Trybnetic/minimalist/blob/master/README.md).